How we can help

 ABC Playgroup For Mums

 ABC Playgroup for Mums – a playgroup that runs fortnightly during the school terms.
 It includes outings as well as lots of opportunity to meet other mums and discover new ways of interacting with your baby/toddler.
-Shona also brings in great speakers to share tips to help with parenting and managing life with little people.
+Heather also brings in great speakers to share tips to help with parenting and managing life with little people.

 “Having different people come and talk about different subjects has been really helpful.”